klabranche/pytoh/README.md

 Your instant, ready to go, development box available anywhere, anytime, any device with Visual Studio Code in the browser or your machine with two extensions and nothing else.

-The [presentation](presentation/GithubCodespaces.pdf) in the presentation folder gives a brief overview.
+The [presentation](presentation/GithubCodespaces.pdf) in the presentation folder gives a brief overview and if you have [five minutes to spare](https://youtu.be/ghLVQudQV4c) check out my video on it.

 ## See it in action